Pojmajo/langanki/README.md

 audio to the Back of our AnkiCards.
 Worksheet name would also be name of an AnkiDeck.

-* First column words to translate _A_ - AnkiCard Front
+* First column _A_ words to translate - AnkiCard Front
-* Second column translated words _B_ - AnkiCard Back
+* Second column _B_ translated words - AnkiCard Back
-3. To ease word translation we can use Google Sheets formula for
+3. To ease word translation we can use Google Sheets formula:
    ```sh
    =GOOGLETRANSLATE(cell with text, “source language”, “target language”)
    ```